-Take a walk with us as we re-trace President Lincoln’s journey through Richmond on April 4th, 1865 and pause for brunch at Arcadia at the 17th Street Farmers’ Market where Lincoln paused on his walk.
-We’ll visit sites related to that historic day as well as share sites and stories connected to the filming of Lincoln in Richmond last year.
-To set the scene, we’ll bring you some delicious Dixie Donuts as well!
-Tickets are $44.46 for May 19th and $50 afterward and are available here.
+Take a walk with us as we re-trace President Lincoln’s journey through Richmond on April 4th, 1865 and pause for brunch at the 17th Street Farmers’ Market where Lincoln paused on his walk.
+We’ll visit sites related to that historic day as well as share sites and stories connected to the filming of Lincoln in Richmond.
+To set the scene, we’ll bring you delicious Dixie Donuts as well!
+Tickets are $55 and will be available here soon.

 The View from Bellevue

 Saturday, TBA, 2-4:30 p.m.

 Go North, food tourists!
 We’ll see what’s cooking in one of Richmond’s most charming neighborhoods.
 Our shorter than usual walking route through Bellevue will show off the quaint and quirky and the lovely Arts-and-Crafts architecture in this historic area while we sample at hidden gems including, depending on the day, The Mill on MacArthur, Tastebuds American Bistro, The Grey Hill Cafe, Once Upon a Vine, Stir Crazy and Little House Green Grocery.
 We might see backyard chickens, too!
 Tickets are $55 and can be purchased here soon.